uva-sp/scientific-programming-1/python/lists/20 Lists.md

 # Lists

 A list in Python is a useful way of grouping data so they can be interacted with as a whole.
 This way calculations can be performed on the entire collection in one go instead of each number individually.

-This video explains some of a lists simple applications.
+This video, in Dutch, explains some of a lists simple applications.

 ![embed](https://player.vimeo.com/video/287247201)

+In English, read about [lists](http://greenteapress.com/thinkpython/html/thinkpython011.html) at Think Python.

 ## Reference